ubucon-asia/2022/content/news/2022-11-18-tickets-promotions/index.md

 - Student ID Card
 - Certificate of Enrollment

+## Online participants
+If it's difficult for you to made your way to Seoul, Get a ticket for online attendee!
+Online registrations are available for free and provides access to BoF sessions via video calls and talks on Intl room with live streaming.

 ## Notes
 Note that iscounts are not applied for social events (conference dinner and group tour), but only for regular schedule tickets.